Python-World/Python_and_the_Web/Scripts/Miscellaneous/xml2csv/README.md

 # Python script that provides the download and upload speed of your Wifi
-A simple Python script that uses 'pyyaml' module to conver an input json file into a output yaml file.
+A simple Python script that uses 'xmltodict' module to convert an input xml file into a output json object, and then to a flat csv.

 ### Prerequisites
-You will need to install pyyaml.
+You will need to install xmltodict.
 The installation commands are provided in requirements.txt

 ### How to run the script